 - Take the cloud breads out and allow them to cool down on a cooling rack.(cooked breads will show cracks on them)

 - Serve immediately or store in a sealed bag in refrigerator.

 - Don’t forget to reheat in the microwave before serving.

 Making a Loaf:

-- If making a vegan cloud bread loaf, add 2 tsp of extra almond flour or chickpea flour.(I cooked with the same batter used for vegan cloud breads, and didn’t quite liked the texture.
+- If making a vegan cloud bread loaf, add 2 teaspoon of extra almond flour or chickpea flour.(I cooked with the same batter used for vegan cloud breads, and didn't quite liked the texture.
 Adding some extra almond flour helped to achieve the texture I wanted)